Overview

 Interest income is a gross taxable income class under Pennsylvania law.
 Consequently, Pennsylvania law does not permit the deduction of any expenses that a taxpayer incurs to realize ordinary interest income.
 However, income that can reasonably be classified either as interest or as another taxable class of income may in certain situations be classified into that other class of income.

-Interest derived from obligations that are not statutorily free from state or local taxation under any act of the General Assembly or under the laws of the U.S. is subject to taxation under the Pennsylvania personal income tax (PA PIT) statute.
-Interest on obligations issued by or on behalf of the U.S. government is not subject to Pennsylvania personal income tax.
+Interest derived from obligations that are not statutorily free from state or local taxation under any act of the General Assembly or under the laws of the U.S. is subject to taxation under the PA PIT statute.
+Interest on obligations issued by or on behalf of the U.S. government is not subject to PA PIT.

 Nonresidents and Part-Year Residents

-Nonresidents are not subject to Pennsylvania personal income tax on ordinary interest income paid on investments from banks, financial institutions or other payment sources within Pennsylvania.
-Part-year residents are not subject to Pennsylvania personal income tax on ordinary interest income received while a nonresident of Pennsylvania.
-Refer to Table – INTEREST INCOME – RESIDENTS VS. NONRESIDENTS.
+Nonresidents are not subject to PA PIT on ordinary interest income paid on investments from banks, financial institutions, or other payment sources within Pennsylvania.
+Part-year residents are not subject to PA PIT on ordinary interest income received while a nonresident of Pennsylvania.
+Refer to Table – INTEREST INCOME – RESIDENTS VS. NONRESIDENTS for what is taxable.

 Interest Income - Sourcing

 Interest income is generally derived from intangible personal property.
-Therefore, interest income is generally not sourceable to PA (or any other state).
-Interest income is only sourced to PA if it is from intangible personal property employed in a trade, profession, occupation or business carried on in PA.
+Therefore, interest income is generally not sourced to PA (or any other state).
+Interest income is only sourced to PA if it is from intangible personal property employed in a trade, profession, occupation, or business carried on in PA.

 Interest is Classified in a Separate Income Class